• Free shipping on all orders

 Dogs can get irritated by peppercorn because it contains piperine.
 Piperine is an alkaloid that acts as an irritant when it’s inhaled, and it’s what causes us to sneeze when we accidentally breathe in ground pepper.

 Dogs also don’t enjoy the smell of hot pepper varieties.
-This is because they contain capsaicin, which can irritate their nasal passages when inhaled and cause an upset stomach when ingested.
+They contain capsaicin, which can irritate their nasal passages when inhaled and cause an upset stomach when ingested.

 7. Pine Oil